 So here it is.
 Drawn by the amazing LUIS BERMEJO and culled from the weekly '60s POWER PACK paper periodical, FANTASTIC, it's an absolute belter!
 I won't hold you back from it any longer - get stuck right in!

 Saturday, 27 April 2013

-As I mentioned back in Part One, Cursitor appeared in a colour magazine called SPELLBINDERS back around the mid-'80s, although he was renamed AMADEUS WOLF for this QUALITY COMICS outing.
-However, he had previously popped up in the 1974 BUSTER BOOK Of SPOOKY STORIES under the equally eerie appellation SEPTIMUS DROOD, this time sporting a beard and moustache, while his loyal assistant - ANGUS McCRAGGAN - was renamed CURTIS BRONSON, having had his ginger locks 'dyed' black and having 'grown' a mustache.
+As I mentioned in Part One, Cursitor appeared in a full-colour monthly magazine called SPELLBINDERS back around the mid-'80s, although he was renamed AMADEUS WOLF for this QUALITY COMICS outing.
+However, he had previously popped up in the 1974 BUSTER BOOK Of SPOOKY STORIES under the equally eerie appellation SEPTIMUS DROOD, this time sporting a beard and moustache, while his loyal assistant - ANGUS McCRAGGAN - was renamed CURTIS BRONSON, having had his ginger locks 'dyed' black and having 'grown' a moustache.
 (For the Spellbinders issues, Angus/Curtis had been rechristened JIMMY BRANNIGAN.)
-In both publications, the stories were reprints from Smash!
+In both publications, the stories were reprints from the weekly Smash!

-ERIC BRADBURY was the regular artist, although GEOFF CAMPION also drew a few episodes, I believe.
-(I'll know exactly which ones when I eventually dig them out for scanning.)
+ERIC BRADBURY was the regular artist, though GEOFF CAMPION illustrated several episodes as well, I believe.
+(I'll know precisely which ones when I eventually get around to digging them out for scanning.)
 In the meantime, enjoy the above strip - and be sure to join us in Part Three for another thrilling episode in the continuing case of KALAK The DWARF!